 There is something grand about going for something bold that sets your space apart, but it all needs to make sense.
 The colour palette should be considered with the overall design and also its surroundings, allowing for the wall treatments to stand out but tying in shades and tints from the same palette will help make sense of the space and tell a story.

 GET A PROFESSIONAL

-Our last but definitely not least tip when it comes to wall treatments is…. to get a professional!
+Our last but definitely not least tip when it comes to treatments is…. to get a professional!
 As great at some home reno projects can be, there really is nothing that beats the quality and finish achieved by someone who does it as a profession!
 Wallpaper in particular can go from looking like a 100 bucks to a dogs breakfast quicker then you can image with not enough or too much glue, a slip of a sheet or a pattern match gone wrong.